CodeJonesW/Wills_Blog/assets/blog-posts/fcm-update.md

 ##### Summary

 Overall this was a fairly simple process but a requirement for continuing to use FCM.
-Writing unit tests to confirm each change was a critical part being confident in my work.
-When initially writing the code it is a great way to test actual apis supported by test instances and mock data.
-Once Ive done some testing and either have sourced the response data types from documentation or actual experience I can then mock the responses in order to not call the api every time I run unit tests.
-Leaving a flag can be useful to switch between the two modes.
+Writing unit tests to confirm each change was a critical part being confident in my work, When initially writing code involving http requests creating tests is a great way to test actual apis and improve ones understanding of the data structure returned.
+Sometimes documentation will provide this accurately but it you cannot argue with the actual data.

 Resources